IdyUkpong/democredit_backend/README.md

 Environment Configuration: .env for storing sensitive data

-Deployment Platform: Vercel/Render/Netlify (for hosting), with MySQL configured locally or on a cloud-based database service

 Blacklist Check: Integration with the Lendsqr Adjutor Karma API for real-time blacklist verification